0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

 //

     This begs the question, when do we use let and when do we use const?
     Some people just use let, other people do is:
     Always use const unless you know you are gonna reassign the value.
     This makes you code more robust, more secure, less prompt to errors

-Am example of something I would reassign wouuld be a score in a game:
+Am example of something I would reassign would be a score in a game:

 let score; // Initialize